 25 Secret European Villages

-Where to Stay and Eat: Great Value The contemporary Great House Hotel (doubles from $144) is in Lavenham’s town center.
-The Great House Restaurant (dinner for two $100), with its gastropub take on English fare, is one of Suffolk’s finest.
-Buxhall Coach House (doubles from $352), has two bedrooms, a fireplace, and a large kitchen.
+Where to Stay and Eat: The contemporary Great House Hotel (doubles from $162) is in Lavenham’s town center.
+The Great House Restaurant, with its gastropub take on English fare, is one of Suffolk’s finest.